FCzajkowski/gentle-1.01/README.md

-## 🏃‍♂️ Dynamic:
+## 🏃‍♂️ Dynamic & 💪 Strong:
-Gentle is Dynamic Language (which means, that we dont have to declare that variable is integer/float/some other lousy datatype, because Gentle Knows it 🤓 )
+Gentle is Dynamic (which means, that we dont have to declare that variable is integer/float/some other lousy datatype, because Gentle Knows it 🤓 ) & Strong ( no int + str 👿) programming language